LachlanCourt/rainbowBot/README.md

-# A Discord Bot for University Community Servers
+# A Multitenanted Discord Bot for University Community Servers

 This bot is used to generate and maintain text channels for courses taken by university students to collaborate and chat.
-It also provides a number of other moderation tools
+It also provides a number of other moderation tools.
+It is multitenanted and can manage several discord servers with a single instance of the bot.

 ## Setup